TomasHubelbauer/markright/readme.md

 Currently it is one or the other.

-#### Add a generalized parameter support to the info text

-Syntax like `title Test param true label "string content" stdout "expected..."` could be supported so that we could enable some of the other todos, like the one for supporting inline stdout/stderr validation etc.

 #### Make ESM2CJS ignore (or select) given files to avoid changes in submodules

 This will simplify `main.yml`.